adamdotjs/arctis/README.md

 ### **Python**
 ![html](python.jpg)

-## Now includes themed colors for the new built-in bracket pair highlighter (shown in screenshots).
+## Includes themed colors for the new built-in bracket pair highlighter.
 Enable the following to use:
 ```
 "editor.bracketPairColorization.enabled": true,
 ```